 Also, as the recent Covid pandemic has shown our lives can be changed in an instant.

 Many lives of all ages have been lost to this deadly virus and many will have died without making a Will.

 Covid has been a stark reminder of the fragility of life and shown us that none of us can predict our future health.
-Anyone of us could suffer a catastrophic accident, injury or stroke that could leave us without the capacity to make a valid Will.
+Anyone could suffer a catastrophic accident or stroke that could leave us without the capacity to make a valid Will.

 Protect your family with a Will

 So many of us spend time ensuring we have secure pensions and policies for our old age but fail to realise the repercussions of not making our Will.

 We all want to protect and provide for our loved ones in the future and after our death.

 Leaving no Will means that your family have no clear instructions on how you would want your estate distributed.
 Without a Will your estate will be divided amongst your family under strict Intestacy rules.